Onko: Location and Settlements

 The Oke Ogun people live in several mid sized and large towns surrounded by farmlands and natural features.
 The settlement pattern conforms with the general Yoruba type of a town core consisting a central market, a square and a royal palace with successively newer structures being built around the town.
-The Oke Oguns are spread across 10 local government areas of Oyo state, while Saki is considered the traditional "headquarters" of the Oke-Ogun area.
+The Oke Oguns are spread across 10 local government areas of Oyo State, while Saki is considered the traditional "headquarters" of the Oke-Ogun area.

 The Local occupations of the people include farming of food crops such as yam, cassava, millet, maize, okra, potatoes, melon, fruits, rice and plantain among other crops are cultivated.
 Cash crops such as citrus, tobacco, cotton, cashew and timber also abound.
 Other major employers of the locals include cloth weaving, particularly of Aso Oke fabric or Ofi, blacksmithing and production of metal wares such as pots and cooking utensils, and trading.
-Islam is the religion of a majority of people, while lesser numbers profess Christians and others still hold on to traditional Yoruba beliefs.
+Islam is the religion of a majority of people, while lesser numbers profess Christianity and others still hold on to traditional Yoruba beliefs.